4 Highly Talented Female Expressionists of the 20th Century

-It always feels amazing to learn about new artists, especially the ones that produced Expressionist works.
-Personally, as a fan of Expressionist art, I recently discovered female Expressionist artists that contributed to 20th-century art with their excellent work.
-With the arrival of women’s history month, it is time to get inspired by the works of these four women artists, who were way too underrated despite their great contribution.
+It always feels amazing to learn about new artists, especially the ones that produced abstract works.
+As a fan of Abstract Expressionism, I recently discovered female Expressionists that contributed to 20th-century art with their excellent work.
+Unfortunately, they were living and creating in the shadow of their male contemporaries.
+It is time to get inspired by the works of these four women artists, who were way too underrated despite their great contributions.

-Alma Thomas was born in Georgia, USA in 1891.
+Alma Thomas was born in Georgia, USA, in 1891.
 Although she came from an intellectual family, she still faced racism during her childhood.
-As people of color, her family had to move to Washington, D.C.
-This way, Alma and her sisters could receive the education that a white person could easily receive anywhere in the country.
-She finished her bachelor’s degree in fine arts at Howard University in 1924, followed by master’s studies in art education at Columbia University.
-In 1972, she was the first African-American woman to have a retrospective at the Whitney Museum of American Art in New York City.
+As people of color, her family had to move to Washington, DC.
+This way, Thomas and her sisters could receive the education that a white person could easily receive anywhere in the country.
+She finished her Bachelor’s degree in Fine Arts at Howard University in 1924, followed by Master’s studies in Art Education at Columbia University.
+In 1972, she was the first African-American woman to have a retrospective at the Whitney Museum of American Art in New York.

-Earlier in her painting career, Thomas produced a more classical style of expressionist paintings.
-Later, she found her signature style, which was the richly-colored mosaic-style paintings with rectangular brushstroke patterns.
+Earlier in her painting career, Thomas produced a more classical style of Expressionist paintings.
+Later, she found her signature style, which was the richly-colored mosaic-style painting with rectangular brushstroke patterns.
 These fell under the category of Abstract Expressionism.
-After she created such invaluable works as Light Blue Nursery, A Glimpse of Mars, and Springtime in Washington, Thomas died in 1978 in Washington, D.C.
+After she created such invaluable works as Light Blue Nursery, A Glimpse of Mars, and Springtime in Washington, Thomas died in 1978 in Washington, DC, USA.

 After graduating from the institute, Goncharova mainly concentrated on sculpting.
-With the exhibitions in major Russian salons with her sculptures, she gained many awards.
+She exhibited her sculptures in major Russian salons, gaining many awards.
 Later in her career, however, Goncharova grew more interested in painting.
-Along with Mikhail Larionov, she developed the abstract art movement rayonism, where the artist used linear brush strokes that resembled sun rays or rays of light.
-Goncharova produced so many paintings in expressionist, rayonist, and Russian futuristic styles.
+Along with Mikhail Larionov, she developed the abstract art movement Rayonism, where the artist used linear brush strokes that resembled sun rays or rays of light.
+Goncharova produced many paintings in Expressionist, Rayonist, and Russian Futuristic styles.
 In the 21st-century art market, her paintings brought some of the highest prices for works by women artists.

-As the eldest of four siblings, Elaine de Kooning was born in 1918, in New York City, USA.
+As the eldest of four siblings, Elaine de Kooning was born in 1918, in New York, NY, USA.
 As a young girl, she had an interest in sports, which, later in her life, manifested itself in the artist’s passion for motion in her works.
 She liked creating portraits with fast and linear brushstrokes that gave the impression of motion.
-Kooning was educated in Erasmus Hall High School, Hunter College, and the American Artists School.
+Kooning was educated at Erasmus Hall High School, Hunter College, and the American Artists School.
 Here, she made friends with several abstract and social realist painters, which had an influence on her work later in her career.